How to Set Up Nuendo for Playback Streaming

 Table of Contents

-This article explains how to set up Nuendo as an audio and video streaming source for Remoto Playback, including timecode syncing for Timecoded Markers.
+This article explains how to set up Nuendo as an audio and video streaming source for Playback, including timecode syncing for Timecoded Markers.
 Template projects with stereo through 7.1 audio tracks are available for download HERE to help with setup and troubleshooting.
 Test audio files are also provided.

 The setup process is the same whether working with a new or existing Nuendo project.

-Note: Neundo and any other third party programs mentioned in this guide must be open before launching Remoto Playback.
+Note: Neundo and any other third party programs mentioned in this guide must be open before launching Playback.

 This article contains 5 Chapters: